 The utilities sector continued to achieve a healthy growth.
-With sound operation, the Company captured the opportunities brought about by the robust growth of the Tianjin City and Binhai New Area during the year, laying a good foundation for its sustainable development.
+With sound operation, the Company captured the development opportunities brought about by the high-quality development and industrial structure optimisation of the Tianjin Economic and Technological Development Area during the year, laying a solid foundation for its sustainable development.